 Ensure you capture all those magical moments of hitting the road with your newborn!

 This will also serve a dual purpose in entertaining your baby once you have exhausted everything else!
 They may find it interesting looking at pictures of you or themselves.

 Wipes are essential on your trip to clean those spit-ups and sick-ups.
 There have been occasions where I have really needed a wipe to hand but I’d left them in the trunk… Keep them to hand!

 I’d also advise keeping them in the seat or door pocket and bringing something to put the used ones in.

 Muslins are also great for everything – cleaning up, an extra blanket, a comforter for the baby, and to drape over my shoulder when I am breastfeeding in public.
-I found the larger ones, nearing on a metre squared, to be the most versatile.
+I found the larger ones, nearing a meter squared, to be the most versatile.